 Credit card rewards are best for people who don’t carry balances.
-If you’re spending on the card to get rewards, and you’re carrying a balance at 20% interest, you’ll payout 10 times more in interest than you get with 2% cash back.
+If you’re spending on the card to get rewards, and you’re carrying a balance at 20% interest, you’ll pay out 10x more in interest than you get with 2% cash back.

 Also, always remember that while rewards are paid when earned, interest is charged until your balance is paid.
 That means you’ll be paying 20% on the outstanding balance in each year it’s owed.

 Rewards credit cards FAQs

 Don’t annual fees reduce the rewards?

 Yes, but it’s not necessarily a deal-breaker.
 For example, if you normally spend $20,000 per year on your credit card, a 1% cash back card with no annual fee will save you $200 per year.
 But a 2% cash back card with a $95 annual fee will save you $305 ($400 less the annual fee).
 In that case, you’ll be better off taking the card with the annual fee.

 Which is better, cash or points?

 Generally, cash.
 You can use it for any purpose.
 Points are sometimes redeemable for cash, but they’re more typically tied to specific purchases, like air travel.
 If you’re not a frequent traveler, the points won’t help you much.